hbunyamin/statistika-in046/README.md

 1. Create a conda environment; we name the environment as `rise-env`:
 `$ conda create -n rise-env python=3.8 pandas matplotlib numpy jupyter scipy`

 2. Change the environment into our new environment:
-`conda activate rise-env`
+`$ conda activate rise-env`

 3. Install RISE:
 `$ conda install -c conda-forge rise`

 4. Run the jupyter notebooks and enjoy the slides!